Karopsy/Lunar-South-Polar-illumination-maps-/README.md

 2) Get the illumination map ('S' for Sun in the settings) OR the combining constraint of the Sun + Earth direct view ('S+E' in the code's settings) at a certain time and a certain place on the Moon's surface and save them under a chosen repository.

 2) Compute the average of the illumination maps over the selected time period.
 The time periods are selected using the 'Compute_SubsolarLat.py' code that highlights the number of consecutive day per year when the Sun has a low enough latitude in order to illuminate the south polar region.
-For more information check out: https://www.lpi.usra.edu/lunar/tools/lunarseasoncalc/
+For more information check out: https://www.lpi.usra.edu/lunar/tools/lunarseasoncalc/ To get ephemeris quality datasets, we use NASA/JPL SPICE toolkit.
+I included the necessary files as well under the spice_data folder.

 3) Create a movie of the illumination maps for a cool representation. (see the uploaded example)